A flavourful vegan panini sandwich layered with marinated tofu, avocado, and sautéed vegetables. All grilled between hearty crisp whole grain bread.

-- Sprouting helps to increase the amount and type of fibers in grains, and that fiber helps to keep our blood sugars more stable to avoid those afternoon slumps in energy.
+- Sprouting helps to increase the amount and type of fibres in grains, and that fibre helps to keep our blood sugars more stable to avoid those afternoon slumps in energy.

 - Proteins also become more available and easier to digest during the sprouting process that helps lead us to feeling more satisfied with a meal.